jncc/eodh-datacube/docs/pangeo_cluster.md

     * Worker size: `j4.large`
     * Root volume size (GB): `40`
     * External IP: `(pick one of the available options)`
-    * Admin IP ranges: `0.0.0.0/0`
+    * Admin IP ranges: `(provide an IP range)`
     * Dashboard domain: `(empty)`
     * Notebook CPUs: `4`
     * Notebook RAM (GB): `28`
     * Notebook storage (GB): `100`
     * Pangeo domain: `(empty)`

 Cluster creation takes around 20 minutes.
-Once created, you can login to the FreeIPA interface with the admin user at `https://\<your-hyphenated-external-ip\>.sslip.io/`.
+Once created, you can login to the FreeIPA interface with the admin user at `https://<your-hyphenated-external-ip>.sslip.io/`.
 (If you get a login pop up from your browser, cancel it.)